 To make waffle cones or bowls, you will need a waffle cone maker.

 There’s all kinds of brands, types and waffly cone patterns.
-But this is the waffle cone maker I have and like.
+I linked this waffle cone maker in the recipe printable.
 It’s pretty affordable and gets the job done, I just found that the top isn’t heavy enough to make a super thin waffles.
 It’s important that the waffles be thin so they can get crisp.

 With the said, I just pressed down on the top (using a kitchen towel because the steam gets pretty toasty) of the waffle cone maker for a few seconds to get the batter to spread out thin enough.
 Truthfully, it didn’t really annoy me, given that this recipe makes 8 waffles bowls/cones.
 If I was making 20+ it would probably get old real quick.